dragonruler1000/Game-organizer/README.md

 **Game Organizer** is a Python application that helps you easily organize your board and card games by allowing you to input your game collection along with shelving information (rows and columns).
 Perfect for keeping track of your collection in a structured way!

-## Features

-* Add new games to your collection.
-* Assign each game a specific shelf location using rows and columns.
-* Easily view and manage your organized collection.
-* Works for both board games and card games.

 ## Installation

 Option 1: